radiodee1/pi-llm/README.md

 ```
 ## Docker for Windows
 This currently does not work.
 Install the following:
 - WSL - Necessary for Docker.
+In PowerShell type: `wsl --install`
 - pulseaudio - An installer package is called `pasetup.exe` from Patrick Gaskin at 'pgaskin.net'.
 Also you can install the package from WSL, and this is what I have been attempting.
 Maybe try `sudo apt install pulseaudio`.
 - git-for-windows
 - Docker Desktop Installer.exe - available for users in small organizations that make less than a certain amount.